-If you’re hesitant about leaving a stable job to pursue something new, seek out ways to take on new responsibilities at work or start a part-time gig on the side to build up your experience.
+If you’re having a mid-career crisis and are hesitant about leaving a stable job to pursue something new, seek out ways to take on new responsibilities at work or start a part-time gig on the side to build up your experience.

 According to the Freelancing in America: 2019 study by Upwork and Freelancers Union, 35% of the American workforce (57 million people) freelances in some capacity.
 If you’re interested in a new field or want to practice your skills before quitting your current job, you could seek out an entry-level part-time position somewhere or offer up your services as a freelancer.